 5. Create engaging recruitment content

 When it comes to marketing, great content is essential to attract and retain the target audience.
-In fact, a study has shown that an effective content marketing strategy can improve engagement rate by up to 48%.
+In fact, a study by Voy has shown that an effective content marketing strategy can improve engagement rate by up to 48%.
 The same holds true for recruitment marketing.
 Good recruitment content gives you a chance to establish your credibility as an employer, enhance your brand awareness, and stand out in a crowded job market.
 Hence, when creating your content, it is important to ensure that it provides your ideal candidate with an authentic view into your culture and helps build interest in your company.

 For instance, you can create an easy-access FAQ page that provides detailed answers to your ideal candidate’s most commonly asked questions.
 But don’t limit yourself to using only short narratives.
 Recruitment content can be in the form of videos, podcasts, blog posts, brochures, or e-books that detail the benefits of working for you.
 You can even use storytelling techniques by sharing real-life examples of your current employees’ experiences with your company or how you make a difference in the lives of your customers or the community.
 As they say, stories are relatable.
 So doing this can make your content more engaging and convincing, which can lead to increased candidate conversion.